naiforfi/Bootcamp_repo/Project_proposal/README.md

 The dataset is publically available on the Kaggle website titled Saudi Arabia Weather History. https://www.kaggle.com/esraamadi/saudi-arabia-weather-history

-This dataset contains hourly historical weather data for all Saudi Arabia cities from 2017 to 2019 .this has history of weather observations such as temperature, wind, humidity, barometer, visibility and the Phenomena. the data contains 15 columns and 249023 records, below is a example of the data:
+This dataset contains hourly historical weather data for all Saudi Arabia cities from 2017 to 2019 .this has history of weather observations such as temperature, wind, humidity, barometer, visibility and the Phenomena. the data contains 15 columns and 249023 records, below is a sample of the data:

 <table border="1" class="dataframe">
   <thead>